Earlier this month, pianist Chad Lawson inadvertently captured possible evidence of a resident ghost at the Paramount Theatre in Austin, Texas.

 One would assume he’d have noticed someone standing there at the time, as well.

 With the theatre’s history of paranormal activity, though, perhaps it’s not so unlikely Lawson really did capture a ghost on camera.
-Coincidentally (or perhaps not), the soundcheck he was performing was for a Lore Podcast show.
-Lore, of course, being a podcast that often features paranormal and other “scary” stories.
+Coincidentally (or perhaps not), the soundcheck he was performing was for a Lore podcast show, which coincidentally often features paranormal and other “scary” stories.